10zhu/GoldMiner/README.md

-1.Before run the game, please make sure that you paste both of src and bin in the file.
+1. Before run the game, please make sure that you paste both of src and bin in the file.
 And your Eclipse could run JavaSE-18.
-2.The game should include 11 Classes, including 6 item class(Items, Gold, MiniGold, Rock, Diamond, Diamond) 2 claw class(Claw, Frame), 1 Panel class, 1 LoadSave class and 1 mainClass.
+2. The game should include 11 Classes, including 6 item class(Items, Gold, MiniGold, Rock, Diamond, Diamond) 2 claw class(Claw, Frame), 1 Panel class, 1 LoadSave class and 1 mainClass.
 3. Press PLAY to play, or press QUIT to quit.

-4.Press down arrow to help Messi catch as many items as you can.
+4. Press down arrow to help Messi catch as many items as you can.
      Gold: $1000
      Diamond: $1200
      Rock: $250
      Mini Gold: $500
      Bomb: You will get a splash
      The goal would be the score you have had + 0.4* all scores of the items in the current level.
 5. If you pass the goal, you will arrive at the shop.

-6.If you fail to meet the goal, you will not pass the game.
+6. If you fail to meet the goal, you will not pass the game.